Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: EFFECT OF ATOMIC VELOCITY DISTRIBUTION ON THE STATISTICAL PROPERTIES OF THE MICROLASER

-We noticed the existence of sharp transitions in the mean number of photons plotted versus \(g\tau _{{\mathop{\rm int}} }\) in Fig. \ref{meanqtm}.
-These transitions occur between stationary solutions of the semi-slassical rate equation and we expect them to be induced by the randomness involved in the quantum system.
-We noticed, however, that including the spread in the atoms' velocities and hence increasing the randomness in the interaction times destroys these transitions starting from the transitions at large values of \(g\tau _{{\mathop{\rm int}} }\) which are very sensitive to the velocity broadening.
-We show this behavior in Fig. \ref{mean60} where the mean number of photons is plotted versus \(g\tau _{{\mathop{\rm int}} }\) for a Guassian distribution of width 60\%.
-This plots confirm that the system becomes more classical as more velocity fluctuations are introduced \cite{Filipowicz}.
-We can understand the immunity of the first transition to the velocity distribution and the fragility of the peaks at higher values of \(g\tau _{{\mathop{\rm int}} }\) by plotting the mean number of photons versus \(g\) for different values of the interaction times \(\tau _{{\mathop{\rm int}} }\).
-We see from the plots in Fig. \ref{differenttimes}, which correspond to a relative velocity spread of 40\%, why the first phase transition is not much affected while the higher transitions are easily destroyed.
+We noticed the existence of sharp peaks in the mean number of photons plotted versus \(g\tau _{{\mathop{\rm int}} }\) in Fig. \ref{meanqtm}.
+These peaks occur at the transitions between different stationary solutions of the semi-classical rate equation \cite{Filipowicz}, and we expect them to be induced by the fluctuations involved in the quantum system.
+We noticed, however, that including the spread in the atoms' velocities and hence increasing the randomness in the interaction times destroys these transitions starting from the transitions at large values of \(g\tau _{{\mathop{\rm int}} }\), which are very sensitive to the velocity broadening.
+This behavior is shown in Fig. \ref{mean60} where the mean number of photons is plotted versus \(g\tau _{{\mathop{\rm int}} }\) for a velocity distribution of width 60\%.
+We conclude from this observation that the system becomes more classical as more velocity fluctuations are introduced \cite{Filipowicz} and that noise in the pumping parameter destroys phase transitions in the micromaser \cite{Rekdal}.
+We can understand the immunity of the first transition to the velocity distribution and the fragility of the transitions at higher values of \(g\tau _{{\mathop{\rm int}} }\) by plotting the mean number of photons versus \(g\) for different values of the interaction times \(\tau _{{\mathop{\rm int}} }\).
+By taking the average of the different plots in Fig. \ref{differenttimes}, which correspond to a relative velocity spread of 40\%, we see the reason that the first phase transition is not much affected while the higher transitions are easily destroyed.